 In 2013, the City of Ashland commissioned a study to evaluate the state of parking in the downtown.
-The study was conducted by Community Planning Workshop and the University of Oregon, and analyzed use, occupancy, and demand for customer and employee parking throughout the downtown, and developed an initial set of recommended strategies and programs.
-The project study area is illustrated in Figure A.
+The study was conducted by Community Planning Workshop and the University of Oregon, and analyzed use, occupancy, and demand for customer and employee parking throughout the downtown, and developed an initial set of recommended strategies and programs.1 The project study area is illustrated in Figure A.

-The City subsequently determined that developing a more targeted parking plan for the downtown core would be beneficial, both as a guide to daily management and as a template for future decision-making.
-To this end, the City engaged Rick Williams Consulting to work with its Downtown Parking Management and Circulation Ad Hoc Advisory Committee to compile a complete, simple, and effective set of operating strategies for management of the City's downtown parking supply.
+The City subsequently determined that developing a more targeted parking plan for the downtown core would be beneficial, both as a guide to daily management and as a template for future decisionmaking.
+To this end, the City engaged Rick Williams Consulting to work with its Downtown Parking Management and Circulation Ad Hoc Advisory Committee and Southern Transportation Engineering to compile a complete, simple, and effective set of operating strategies for management of the City's downtown parking supply.

 The Advisory Committee includes representatives of the business and development sectors, citizens, City staff, City Commissions, and the City Council.
+Southern Transportation Engineering assisted with a multimodal project component.
 The study entailed in-depth discussions with the Advisory Committee and other community stakeholders to develop a comprehensive parking management plan that responds to the unique access environment, goals, and objectives of Downtown Ashland.
-This was coupled with an evaluation of existing downtown parking policies, standards, and actual usage.
-The parking management plan and its development process are summarized in this report.
+This was coupled with an evaluation of planned multimodal projects in the downtown core and existing parking policies, standards, and actual usage.2 The parking management plan and its development process are summarized in this report.

-&lt;sup>1 See: Ashland Downtown Parking Management and Multi-Modal Circulation Plan -October 2014, (Community Planning Workshop and the University of Oregon).
+1 See: Ashland Downtown Parking Management and Multi-Modal Circulation Plan -October 2014, (Community Planning Workshop and the University of Oregon).

-&lt;sup>2 Usage data was derived from two sources: (1) Ashland Downtown Parking Management and Multi-Modal Circulation Plan (October 2014) and (2) Off-street usage data collected by Rick Williams Consulting (August 2015).
+2 Usage data was derived from two sources: (1) Ashland Downtown Parking Management and Multi-Modal Circulation Plan (October 2014) and (2) Off-street usage data collected by Rick Williams Consulting (August 2015).